Let’s talk about the one thing that fuels the online marketing machine: Traffic.

-You can dig into your Facebook insights for data about your audience.
-Choose targeting parameters based on your goals.
+Dig into your Facebook Insights for data about your audience and choose targeting parameters based on your goals.

 Step 3 – Run 2-3 targeted posts using different parameters.

-Example – Jon Loomer found the websites that were liked by his visitors, using Facebook Audience Insights.
+For Example: Jon Loomer found the websites that were liked by his visitors using Facebook Audience Insights.